guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

      capture and place one in your secrets.yaml.
 Easiest is to sniff with the ESP board.

 What the token buttons do
-  - Token Sniff (4) - Button (4) ESP32 sniffs for an Xgimi a wake token for 20 seconds.
+  - Token Sniff - Button (4) ESP32 sniffs for an Xgimi a wake token for 20 seconds.
 If one is accepted, It is stored into NV storage.
-  - Token Clear - Press button (5) twice within give seconds and stored token is removed from NV storage.
-Active wake token becomes the one you supplied in secrets.yaml
+  - Token Clear - Button (5) Must be pressed twice within 5 seconds.
+Stored token is removed from NV storage.
+Active wake token becomes the one supplied in secrets.yaml
   - Token Recall - Button (6) displays currently stored token (if one is present).
 This is useful to verifying the token that was sniffed correctly.